Erin Lee Carr: 2009-2014

-In 2013, Carr produced a documentary for VICE called Click.
+In 2012, Carr developed Spaced Out for Motherboard.
+Spaced Out had twelve videos, nine of which Carr helped create.
+In 2013, Carr developed My Life Online for VICE's Motherboard.
+Carr also produced a documentary for VICE called Click.
 Print.
 Gun. about Cody Wilson, the owner of Defense Distributed.
 The film shows how 3D-printing is creating new issues with gun production.
-Wilson is against gun control and is working to create a full blueprint for a completely 3D printed gun with hopes to put it online for anyone to have access.
 The documentary won a 2014 Webby Award.